 Take a browse through your nearest music store, such as Marshall Music, to chat to qualified sales assistants and get a feel for the different types of guitars that are available.
 You could even consider buying a second-hand guitar by finding something on Gumtree or Facebook’s Marketplace.

-After a few lessons, you're bound to be strumming your new guitar confidently.
+After a few lessons, you're bound to be strumming your new guitar confidently and you my even want to learn to play guitar one-handed.